princenyeche/BOP/README.md

 ```bash
 python startup.py
 ```

 if you would like to run the App on another IP or port local to you, you can specify the host and port number, so it can be access locally on your network. find your local machine IPv4 address to find your IP, use the `ifconfig` (linux/macOS) or `ipconfig` if on windows.
 ```bash
 flask run -h 192.168.1.100 -p 8080
 ```

+#### Using Redis Worker
+Using redis locally, download the software on macOS use `brew install redis` once installed, start the service automatically by using `brew services start redis`. which will enable the app listen for Jobs. you can view this by running on terminal `rq worker bulkops-jobs`.

 ### Other Linux Hosting
 * You can use other linux Servers as well to install this application online